 IndexableChange | 0x00004000 | Indexed flag toggled |

-BasicInfoChange | 0x00008000 | Timestamps, attributes, or compression changed |
+BasicInfoChange | 0x00008000 | Timestamps, attributes or compression flags rewritten |

 HardLinkChange | 0x00010000 | A hard link was added or removed |

-CompressionChange | 0x00020000 | NTFS compression was toggled |
+CompressionChange | 0x00020000 | NTFS compression toggled |

 EncryptionChange | 0x00040000 | EFS state changed |